rhielab/3Dgenome/figure_script_V2/figure5/README.md

 ## Figure5 Promoter capture Micro-C data analysis.

+### 5A.
+An overview of promoter capture Micro-C experimental procedure, including the promoter probe design scheme.
+Probes (green bar) with biotins (orange circle) are designed surrounding TSSs, and Micro-C reads are pulled down using the probes for promoter capture Micro-C.

 ### 5B.
 Chromatin interaction heatmaps of Micro-C and promoter capture Micro-C data near chr1q41 region at 2kb (top), 5kb (middle), and 10kb (bottom) resolutions.

 We used cooltools to generate the chromaitn interaction heatmap.
 Please refer to [figure_script_V2/figure1](https://github.com/rhielab/3Dgenome/tree/main/figure_script_V2/figure1) for the usage.